VOD Streaming: How Video-On-Demand Services Work in 2025

 What is the Difference Between VOD and Live Streaming?

-For instance, Vevo partnered with Ariana Grande for her live-streaming performance of the album “Positions”.
-The music videos from these performances are still available on demand to viewers.
+For instance, Vevo partnered with Ariana Grande for the live-streamed performance of her album “Positions”, and the recorded music videos are still available on demand.

 Live Streaming